AdityaSa1t/DBLP-Author-and-Publication-Statistics-using-Map-Reduce/README.md

 # CS441 - Homework 2 - Aditya Sawant
 #
-##### Description: Create a map/reduce program for parallel processing of the [publically available DBLP dataset](https://dblp.uni-trier.de) that contains entries for various publications at many different venues (e.g., conferences and journals).
+##### Description: Create a map/reduce program for parallel processing of the [publicly available DBLP dataset](https://dblp.uni-trier.de) that contains entries for various publications at many different venues (e.g., conferences and journals).
 #
 #
 ###### You can obtain this Git repo using the following command: